RustPlayerDrega/Oni-Programming-Language/README.md

 ### OASM DSL for Inline Assembly

-- **What It can do**: makes it possible to write oni and on compilation have inline assembly in your code without need for writing assembly
+- **What It can do**: makes it possible to write oni and on compilation have inline assembly in your compiled code without need for writing assembly
 - **Inline Blocks**: `oasm … end`
 - **Architectures**: x86_64, ARM, RISC-V
 - **Registers**: Binding and memory constraints
 - **Fallback**: VM support on unsupported platforms
-- **Assembly Output**: Emits `asm!` blocks in generated Rust source

 ### Julia-like Math Syntax